 - In Pinocchio, the boys who end up on Pleasure Island end up being permanently transformed into donkeys through their drugged beer and cigars whenever they act up.
 The majority of them are then shipped out to the harshest of conditions to work as slave labor while the few that can still talk are dealt an unspeakable, unseen fate, although you must wonder how much sentience the "lucky" few still possess and how much longer it will last...

 - Discussed but ultimately averted in Shrek by Lord Farquaad, who upon Fiona's true form being revealed, had his guards seize her and Shrek.
-He then said that while he would tortured, namely to be drawn and quartered and that he'll beg for death to save him, she would be given the same fate she had already endured at the beginning of the film.
+He then said that while Shrek would be tortured, namely drawn and quartered and that he'd beg for death to save him, she would be given the same fate she had already endured at the beginning of the film.

 - This is implied to be Ernesto de la Cruz's fate at the end of Coco.
 After it is revealed that he murdered his best friend Hector to steal the songs he used to achieve his fame in life and the afterlife, the people of both the living and dead worlds learn the truth, and he loses his fame, respect, legacy, and fans.
 He will likely spend the rest of his time in the afterlife alone, and shunned, until the day there is no one left alive that remembers him or the things he did, and he fades away.